pslucas0212/AWS-Technology/README.md

 **CodeStar** helps developers collaboratively work on development projects.
 - CodeStar can managed the development pipeline
   - Developers connect their development environment
-  - ntegrates with CodeCommit, CodeBuild, and CodeDeploy
+  - Integrates with CodeCommit, CodeBuild, and CodeDeploy
   - Contains issue tracking dashboard
 - Studying for the Exam
   - CodeCommit